30 Grill Tips You’ll Wish You Knew Sooner

 To keep all of your condiments under control use an empty six-pack holder to hold and organize the condiments in your refrigerator door.
 This organization solution is also great for transporting your condiments for a backyard BBQ or picnic!

 If you’re working with a charcoal grill, learn the intricacies of how it cooks.
 A grill with its vent open will cook hotter because new oxygen can freely move in the grill and out.
 Place the vent over the food if you want it to cook faster.
-Find a solution for a grill that likes to leak on your deck despite your best intentions to prevent it.

 Room Temperature Meat